 The property Council of Australia’s, “Method of Measurement for Lettable Areas” is an indispensable tool for calculating lettable areas in commercial, industrial and retail premises.
 Being the definitive guidelines for measuring floor space area in leased premises the “Method of Measurement for Lettable Areas” (formerly the BOMA Method of Measurement) ensures a consistent approach is taken to calculating lettable areas across a range of building types.

-The guidelines define three types of area calculation used in commercial leases; these being Gross Lettable Area (GLA) for industrial buildings, showrooms and freestanding supermarkets, Net Lettable Area (NLA) which his used for office buildings and tenancies, and finally Gross Lettable Area Retail (GLAR) for retail tenancies in shopping centres, commercial buildings and strip shops.
+The guidelines define three types of area calculation used in commercial leases; these being Gross Lettable Area (GLA) for industrial buildings, showrooms and freestanding supermarkets, Net Lettable Area (NLA) which is used for office buildings and tenancies, and finally Gross Lettable Area Retail (GLA-R) for retail tenancies in shopping centres, commercial buildings and strip shops.

-Realserve have proudly supported the Property Council of Australia in sponsoring the reprinting of the guidelines on the last three reprints.
+Realserve have proudly supported the Property Council of Australia in sponsoring the reprinting of the guidelines.
 Purchase your copy of the Method of Measurement for Lettable Areas, from the Property Council of Australia Bookshop.

 Alternatively, give us a call and we would be happy to discuss the correct method of measurement required for your space survey.
-Or if you have questions relating to the interpretations of the different method of measurements, i.e between Gross and Net your local Realserve representative would be in a position to discuss at a time convenient to you.
+If you have questions relating to the interpretations of the different method of measurements, i.e between Gross and Net your local Realserve representative would be in a position to discuss at a time convenient to you.
 Click to have a surveying expert call you back